Fueling Renault F1® Team with data

 In Formula One racing, every millisecond counts.
 Renault F1 Team is keeping pace with innovation to push their performance on and off the track.

-Formula One racing is a fast-paced industry, where cars drive at over 220 miles per hour and generate more than a billion data points during each weekend race.
+In Formula One, racing cars drive at over 220 miles per hour and generate more than a billion data points during each weekend race.
 It’s a technologically demanding sport where constant innovation is essential.
 With races only a week or two apart, Renault F1 Team has to design and manufacture innovations for their cars on a race-by-race basis—often turning them around in just 24 hours.

 “We build two cars a year, not thousands of cars,” says Mark Everest, IS Development Manager at Renault F1 Team.
 “The innovation rate involved in design, simulation, testing and manufacturing is much faster than consumer car companies.”